 How have all of your fans been reacting?
 We are so upset that The Last Tango is your farewell…

 Flavia Cacace: We are not going; we are not disappearing!

 Vincent Simone: In the past we’ve had people crying at the stage door saying “you were not on the television on Saturday night”.
 We have been missed on Strictly but we couldn’t be in two places at once and it felt right to be dancing together doing this.

 Flavia Cacace: Now people are worried about us not performing again at all onstage.
 So now it’s even more tragic!
 But we will obviously be doing lots of things.
 Just a lot less travelling.
 Otherwise, we want to be dancing for as long as possible!

 Vincent Simone: We are putting the suitcase away, not hanging up the shoes!

-> The Last Tango runs at Milton Keynes Theatre from Monday 23rd November 2015 until Saturday 28th November 2015.
+The Last Tango visits Milton Keynes Theatre from Monday 23rd November 2015 until Saturday 28th November 2015.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.